geosolutions-it/MapStore2/docs/user-guide/layer-settings.md

 * Set the size of layer tiles: choosing between `256` or `512`

+!!!Warning
+    The *Format* and *Layer tile size* options are available only for the layers added from CSW and WMS catalog sources.

 * Set the opacity value of the layer (in %)

 * Enable/disable the **Visibility limits** to display the layer only within certain scale limits.
 The user is allowed to request the `MinScaleDenominator` and  `MaxScaleDenominator` value present on the *WMS GetCapabilities* of the layer though the <img src="../img/button/sync_to_server.jpg" class="ms-docbutton"/> button or set the *Max value* and the *Min value* and select the *Limits type* choosing between `Scale` or `Resolution`.